kwaldenphd/eda-pandas/README.md

 # Lab Notebook Questions

-Q1: Using the titanic dataset (or another dataset), write code that calculates at least 3 unique summary statistics (.agg() counts as one).
+Q1: Using the titanic dataset (or another dataset), write code that calculates at least 3 unique summary statistics.
 Include code + comments for each.

 Q2: Describe element-wise calculation in your own words.